OpenFAST/openfast/modules/turbsim/README.md

 # TurbSim Module
-This legacy version of this module and additional documentation are available at the [NWTC Software Portal](https://nwtc.nrel.gov/TurbSim/).
+The legacy version of this module and additional documentation are available at the [NWTC Software Portal](https://nwtc.nrel.gov/TurbSim/).

 ## Overview